escheffel/pymaclab/README.markdown

 About
 -------
 PyMacLab stands for Python Macroeconomics Library which currently primarily serves the purposes of providing a convenience framework written in Python to solve non-linear DSGE models.
+At the time of writing this the library supports solving DSGE models using 1st and 2nd order perturbation methods which are computed around the steady state.
+In particular, the library provides wrapper function for Paul Klein's 1st-order accurate method based on the Schur Decomposition as well a more recently published method by the same author (co-authored with Paul Gomme) which provides 2nd-order accurate solutions without using Tensor Algebra (using the Magnus and Neudecker 1999 definition of the Hessian matrix).

+The library is extremely user-friendly in the sense of providing a model text file parser similar to that present in Dynare which requires users to only write down the original set of non-linear first-order conditions of optimality.
+In addition, users are offered a menu of options of how to provide information required for calculating the steady state of the model.
+Once the model is parsed and read in, several options of solving it exist and users are provided with further convenience methods suitable for simulating solved models and obtaining dynamic statistical properties.

+It should also be mentioned that because PyMacLab is a convenience library of highly modular nature (using a object-oriented programming approach) it is very easy to loop over one model several thousand times each time changing the original set of primitive parameters, such as depreciation rates, impatience factors, etc. in order to compute solutions of the same model over a large set of conceivable parameterisations.
+Also, whenever solution methods require the calculation of the Jacobian or Hessian, this is always done analytically (symbolically) using the Python symbolic computation library sympy-core and not numerically as in other software packages.

-It was authored by Eric M. Scheffel and is distributed under the GNU General Public License v3.0.
+PyMacLab was authored by Eric M. Scheffel and is distributed under the GNU General Public License v3.0.
 When using this Python library please make sure to cite the the project (using Latex) as:

 ```
 @Misc{,